lyze/xetex-js/README.md

 When using the executable file in a terminal-like environment, we can make our Em-XeTeX behave more closely to native XeTeX.
 One major limitation is that [the root directory of the native filesystem cannot be mounted as the root of the virtual filesystem](https://github.com/kripken/emscripten/issues/2040).
-This is adressed by mounting the (native) current working directory in the virtual directory `/cwd`.
-Thus, the file [xetex.pre.js](xetex.pre.js) employs some trickery to have `kpathsea` search `/cwd` as well.
+This is addressed by mounting the (native) current working directory in the virtual directory `/cwd`.
+The file [xetex.pre.js](xetex.pre.js) employs some trickery to have `kpathsea` search `/cwd` as well.

 # License